drdaemos/xc5-docs/en/basics/working_with_viewer_classes.md

     		return date('l');
     	}
     }
-    {% endraw %}{% endhighlight %}
+    ```{% endraw %}

 4. Let's walk through each line in order to understand what this code does:
     `- namespace XLite\Module\Tony\ViewerDemo\View` – definition of namespace, use your own developer and module ID here;
     `- @ListChild (list="order.operations", weight="150", zone="admin")` – definition of view list, where our content must be displayed.
-Have a look at {% link "basic designer guide" ref_rwQykwuT#Step2-applyingdesignchanges-UnderstandingX-Cartlayoutsystem %} in order to learn more about view lists and about how you can find the needed view list;
+Have a look at {% link "basic designer guide" ref_E88KCMDD#Step2-applyingdesignchanges-UnderstandingX-Cartlayoutsystem %} in order to learn more about view lists and about how you can find the needed view list;
     `- class MyCode extends \XLite\View\AView` – definition of viewer class.
 It must extend` \XLite\View\AView` class or its child.
 Name of class must be the same of the filename it contains.
 E.g. `MyCode.php` file contains definition of MyCode class;
     `-` function `getDefaultTemplate()` defines what template is responsible for display of our custom code;
     `-` function `getWeekDay()` defines the dynamic portion of our HTML code being displayed; this is the method we are going to call from template.
 5. PHP part of our mod is over.
 Now we need to create a template defined in the `getDefaultTemplate()` method.
 I am creating `skins/admin/en/modules``/Tony/ViewerDemo/mycode.tpl` template with the following content:

-    {% highlight php %}{% raw %}
+    {% raw %}```php
     <div class="custom-code">Hello world on {getWeekDay()}!</div>
-    {% endraw %}{% endhighlight %}
+    ```{% endraw %}

 6. As you can see, the code of the template does not contain definition of view list, because it was assigned in the viewer class.
 Instead, the template contains the plain part as usual text (Hello world) and dynamic part as calls of function (`{getWeekDay()}`).
 7. Re-deploy the store and check the results on order page.
 You will see the results as follows:![]({{site.baseurl}}/attachments/8224836/8355895.png)
-8. Now we need to apply several CSS rules in order to make it look smooth; check {% link "adding CSS files" ref_omMqRbnh %} article for this task.
+8. Now we need to apply several CSS rules in order to make it look smooth; check {% link "adding CSS files" ref_p0CRZmMS %} article for this task.

 # Module example